Ego-Vision World Model for Humanoid Contact Planning: Conclusion

 \section{Conclusion}

-By integrating a scalable ego-centric visual world model with value-guided sampling-based model predictive control, we demonstrate that humanoid robots can efficiently and robustly learn agile, contact-rich behaviors from offline, demonstration-free data, advancing data-efficient, vision-based planning for real-world robotic interaction.
+By integrating a scalable ego-centric visual world model with value-guided sampling-based MPC, we demonstrate that humanoid robots can efficiently and robustly learn agile, contact-rich behaviors from offline, demonstration-free data, advancing data-efficient, vision-based planning for real-world robotic interaction.